Professor Gary Geelhoed

 - The impact of increased consultant numbers on Emergency Department outcomes

 - The reduction of mortality in patients presenting to WA hospitals following the introduction of the four hour rule

-Gary has held roles on numerous state and national committees including the National Health and Medical Research Council, President of the Australian Medical Association WA, Board Member of Healthway, a member of the Western Australian AMA Council, and as Chair of the WA Drug and Alcohol Authority.
+Gary has held roles on numerous state and national committees including the National Health and Medical Research Council, President of the Australian Medical Association (WA), Board Member of Healthway, member of the Western Australian AMA Council and Chair of the WA Drug and Alcohol Authority.

 Dr Debbie Turner

 Dr Debra Turner BSc(Hons), PhD is the Chief Operating Officer of WAHTN.
 Debbie has an extensive background in medical research and government sectors.
 Prior to joining WAHTN in 2018, Debbie managed the Office of the Chief Medical Officer and the Assistant Director of Clinical Services and Research in the WA Department of Health.
 She has 10 years experience in public sector policy development and strategic planning within the health and disability sectors.